carin-alliance/cpcds-auth-server/README.md

 ## Configuration

 The auth server must know the EHR Server endpoint to validate the audience.
 This can be configured in `App.java` by changing the value of `ehrServer`.
+The default value is the same base url as this auth server with `:8080/cpcds-server/fhir` as the endpoint.

 ## Security